fmxsh/fmxsh/README.md

 I do not know GitHub very well.

-Mail me at "fred" at the domain fmx.sh.
+Mail me at "fredrik" at the domain fmx.sh.

 ---